MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-2-Delegations-Authority-Secretary-Agriculture-General-Officers-Department/subpart-C-Delegations-Authority-Deputy-Secretary-Under-Secretaries-Assistant-Secretaries/section-2.20.md

 (xlvi) Administer the programs authorized by the Healthy Forests Restoration Act of 2003 (16 U.S.C.
 6501 *et seq.*), except for the Healthy Forests Reserve Program authorized in title V of such act (16 U.S.C.
 6571-6578).

 (xlvii) Administer Good Neighbor contracts and cooperative agreements with a State to carry out forest, rangeland, and watershed restoration services on National Forest System lands (16 U.S.C.
-2113a; Pub.
-L. 106-291, section 331, as amended).
+2113a).

 (xlviii) Utilize the Agriculture Conservation Experienced Services (ACES) Program (16 U.S.C.
 3851) to provide technical services for conservation-related programs and authorities carried out on National Forest System lands (16 U.S.C.
 3851a).

-(xlix) Administer reimbursements received for fire suppression (42 U.S.C.
-1856e; 42 U.S.C.
-1856d(b)).
+(xlix) Enter into reciprocal fire agreements or contracts with domestic entities.
+Administer reimbursements received for fire suppression (42 U.S.C.
+1856-1856e).

 (l) Administer the large airtanker and aerial asset lease program (16 U.S.C.
 551c).

 (li) Provide technical and other assistance with respect to eligibility of forest products for the “USDA Certified Biobased Products” labeling program (7 U.S.C.
 8102(g)).

+(lii) Cooperate with public or private entities or individuals to perform work on state, county, municipal, or private lands within or near the boundary of National Forest System lands for administration, protection, improvement, reforestation, and other kinds of work the Forest Service is authorized to do on National Forest System lands, and cooperate with public or private entities or individuals to perform the same kinds of work in connection with the use or occupancy of National Forest System lands (16 U.S.C.
+572).

+(liii) Enter into reciprocal fire agreements with foreign fire organizations.
+(42 U.S.C.
+1856m-1856o).

+(liv) Administer the payments to states program (16 U.S.C.
+500; 16 U.S.C.
+7101-7153); establish, maintain, and appoint members to Resource Advisory Committees (16 U.S.C.
+7125).

+(lv) Administer the Wood Innovation Grant program (7 U.S.C.
+7655d).

 (3) [Reserved]